-- a) The security of the property of the LHB; - b) Avoiding loss; - c) Exercising economy, efficiency and sustainability in the use of resources; and - d) Conforming to the requirements of SOs, SFIs, Financial Control Procedures and the Scheme of delegation. - 2.4.2 For all Board members and LHB officers, and LHB Committees and Advisory Groups who carry out a financial function, the form in which financial records are kept and the manner in which members of the Board, Committees, Advisory Groups and employees discharge their duties must be to the satisfaction of the Director of Finance.
+- b) Avoiding loss; - c) Exercising economy, efficiency and sustainability in the use of resources; and - d) Conforming to the requirements of SOs, SFIs, Financial Control Procedures and the Scheme of delegation. - 2.4.2 For all Board members and LHB officers, and LHB Committees and Advisory Groups who carry out a financial function, the form in which financial records are kept and the manner in which members of the Board, Committees, Advisory Groups and employees discharge their duties must be to the satisfaction of the Director of Finance.